Changissnz/puissec/README.md

 ...
 Graphical user interface is now up.
 But there are some bugs in the system.
 And there are also missing features in the GUI simulation.

+### Update 12/1/2025
+Open development of project has officially terminated.
+There are serious deficits in the `TDirector` class.